NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Brightness Seeker.md

-**Trigger** You attempt an attack roll, skill check, or saving throw while performing the course of action from your [[Spells/Augury|Augury]], but you haven't rolled yet.
+**Trigger** You attempt an attack roll, skill check, or saving throw while performing the course of action from your [[Augury|Augury]], but you haven't rolled yet.

 * * *